-Each week the WTIP news department puts together a roundup of the weeks top news stories.
+Each week the WTIP news staff compiles a review of news from the previous five days.

-Deane Morrison is a science writer at the University of Minnesota, where she authors the Minnesota Starwatch column.
+Deane Morrison is a science writer at the University of Minnesota.